 Pity about the chickenwire, but you get a good sense of the clay tiles in general use here, as well as of the linearity of town streets.
 We'll see more of that, too.

-Two miles west of Cisnadie, and on its own little knob before the much bigger mountains beyond, the 12th century church of St. Michael rises about the town of Cisnadioara, Michelsberg in German.
+Two miles west of Cisnadie, and on its own little knob before the much bigger mountain beyond, the 12th century church of St. Michael rises about the town of Cisnadioara, Michelsberg in Saxon times.

 There's a path up.

 Poke around in the neighborhood and you'll see lots of new houses.
 Many locals work in Germany so they can retire here.